CAT Logo

 Import prices went up a lot in the last few years, while export rates were usually still only a few pence.
 However, import prices are now dropping, and better export rates have also become more available.
 How much this will continue to change in the next ten years is very hard to say, so estimating long term financial benefits is tricky.

-From April 2024 the price cap equated to an electricity cost of about 24.5p per kWh, but may continue to drop.
+From July 2024 the price cap equates to an electricity cost of 22.36p per kWh, but may continue to drop.
 If the longer term saving is assumed at 20p per kWh, then storing 3000 kWh (over the battery life) to use later adds up to about £600.
 However, if you could have exported that electricity for say 10 to 15 pence per unit instead of putting it in a battery, the actual benefit would be less than £300 per kWh.
 Estimates like this can be compared to current battery costs per kWh of capacity, to see if the likely savings are bigger than the cost, or if the cost will not be recouped.

 Solar panels on the roof of houses